clear-code/typical-reply/README.md

     * `all`: Finds all typical reply messages from all folders of the account.
     * `inbox`: Finxs typical reply messges only from the inbox.

+ 10. Define allowed recipient domains.

+         pref("extensions.typical-reply@clear-code.com.reply.awesome.allowedDomains", "*");

+     If you set `allowedDomains` to `*` or a blank string, then typical replies can be sent for any recipient.
+     Otherwise - if you write a comma-separated list of domains, then you can send typical replies only when all recipients are included in the list.
+For example:

+         pref("extensions.typical-reply@clear-code.com.reply.awesome.allowedDomains", "example.com, example.jp");

- 10. Define images for the type.
+ 11. Define images for the type.
      You can specify images as an URI.

          pref("extensions.typical-reply@clear-code.com.reply.awesome.icon",      "data:image/png,...");